 The hour-long tour with our guide, Chris, shared a wide range of historical information about the stable block, from the architecture and fixtures and fittings to the characters at Belton House through the centuries, including some fascinating historical graffiti (volunteers and historians have documented all the graffiti on the Belton House Graffiti website).

 We were also given an overview of what is planned for the stable block, which will see the much better kitchen and dining facilities at Belton, as well as improved office space for the staff and volunteers.

 The secondhand bookshop, run by volunteers, is brilliant – it has been moved from the stables into one of the shop areas, which is great, but I will miss browsing in the charm of the old horse stalls where it was previously located.

 Before the tour we walked around the gardens – looking fabulous as always!
 The fountain was not running, but the yellow and red Dahlias are starting to bloom and they will look amazing further into the season.
 At the shop you can purchase a number of plants, including the Dahlias – we treated our garden to the yellow ‘Bishop of York’.

 The Orangery offers a beautiful collection of exotic plants, it was looking the best I’ve seen it today – I was particularly impressed with the ‘pink pineapple’ plants – I forgot to note its proper name!
 Behind the Orangery is the prettiest walled garden, borders for cut flowers and perennials are often missed by visitors, but it really is a lovely spot.

-After a stroll around the gardens we went to lunch in the Stables restaurant – the jacket potatoes are excellent value, I was stuffed!
+After a stroll around the gardens we went for lunch in the Stables restaurant – the jacket potatoes are excellent value, I was stuffed!